-Designated living spaces have been identified to accommodate students who require service or emotional support animals while living on campus.
-All of these types of housing are subject to availability.
+Specific living spaces have been designated to accommodate students who require service or emotional support animals while living on campus, as indicated below.
+These types of housing are subject to availability.
 Information about service and support animals can be obtained from Student Access and Support Services.

 Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to live with students from all walks of life and create bonds beyond the classroom.
 Special activities and programs bring students together, and the large recreation and TV rooms, kitchen, and lounges provide a comfortable setting for all.

-Providing modern spaces for Mills students interested in more independent living, Prospect Hill Apartments are situated atop one of the highest points on campus.
-Placement for Prospect Hill Apartments will be given to students who are sophomores, juniors, or seniors who have specific food-related disabilities/food allergies.
+Providing modern spaces for Mills sophomores, juniors, and seniors interested in more independent living, Prospect Hill Apartments are situated atop one of the highest points on campus.
 Prospect Hill Apartments provide an independent living option of eight apartments, each housing four students in single bedrooms.
 Each furnished apartment has a kitchen, living room, and bathroom.
 The building also has a comfortable community room for study breaks, meetings, and casual conversations.
 An outdoor patio looks out on the beautiful nearby woods.

 High above the College's Greek Theatre, Underwood Family Housing provides housing for Mills students with children.
 The building complex offers a total of 12 two-bedroom apartments in three separate buildings, all with wonderful views—and only a five-minute walk from the center of campus.

-Ross House consists of two connected Victorian houses overlooking a grassy area adjacent
+Ross House consists of two connected Victorian houses overlooking a lawn adjacent

 Larsen House Co-op is a delightful two-story Victorian house located close to the

 center of campus.
-The six students residing in Larsen House share house duties and
+The undergraduate students who reside in Larsen House are interested

-programs and events.
-Residency for Larsen House Co-op is determined through an application
+and decision making.
+Residency for Larsen House is determined through a supplemental

-and interview process.
-Due to the need to accommodate students with allergies, housing
+application and interview process.
+Due to the need to accommodate students with allergies,

-for students with service or emotional support animals is not available in
+housing for students with service or emotional support animals is not available in